March 2023 NEWSLETTER

 SCLT Monthly Board Meeting

-SCLT Board Meeting is scheduled for the first Wednesday of the month, March 1st, at 4:00.
+SCLT Board Meeting is scheduled for November 1st at 4:00.

 Please contact the office for specifics.